harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 ---
 #### **Service**
-I serve as a reviewer for *IEEE Transactions on Information Theory*.
+I have served as a peer reviewer for *IEEE Transactions on Information Theory* and *Physical Review Letters*.

 In 2024, I was part of the selection committee for the *Quantum Internship Program* organized by the Korea Quantum Industry Center and the National Information Society Agency.